-One of her key advisers, Alfred Sherman, had views on ethnic minority issues that would be regarded as slightly beyond the pale in our more inclusive times.
+One of Thatcher’s key advisers, Alfred Sherman, had views on ethnic minority issues that would be regarded as way beyond the pale in our more inclusive times.
 One such was that immigration had been from cultures that were alien to English values including “sex, honesty, public display and respect for the law”.

 A recurring theme from Sherman was that waves of immigrants from ‘alien cultures’ had resulted in a loss of control of what it meant to be British.
 If this sounds familiar, it’s because Margaret Thatcher similarly remarked in 1978 on TV that many Britons “fear rather being swamped by an alien culture”.

-Behind Thatcher, on the Tory backbenches, views on immigration and race relations were a touch reactionary.
-In one debate on immigration in the House of Commons on 5th July, 1976 – some rum comments were made.
+Behind Thatcher, on the Tory backbenches, views on immigration and race relations were unbelievably reactionary.
+In one debate on immigration in the House of Commons on 5th July, 1976 – some choice comments were blurted out.

-Winston Churchill’s grandson, who shared the same name but not the same glittering career as the war leader, thought the tolerance and generosity of the British people was being tested to the limit.
+Winston Churchill’s grandson, who shared the same name but not the same glittering career as the war leader, made this astonishing observation the impact of immigration:

 During the 1976 debate, Churchill pointed out that a West Indian had told him at his MP’s surgery that he would remove his daughter from a school, which was 75% immigrant, because she had no chance of a ‘proper English education’.
 Churchill added, “that man was as black as your coat, Mr Deputy Speaker”.